How to Implement an Effective Kanban System

 The card accompanies the product through the production process and remains with it until the item is shipped, purchased, consumed, whatever the case may be.
 At this point, the card is returned to the beginning of the production line, signaling the process to begin again.

 In a digital workspace, the cards usually represent tasks to be accomplished or single items that are part of a larger project.
 Things like “write questions for user survey” or “create a blog post from survey results”.
-On a digital Kanban board, each of these items is represented by a card, and the cards are moved down a row of columns that represent the stages of your team’s workflow.
+On a digital Kanban board software, each of these items is represented by a card, and the cards are moved down a row of columns that represent the stages of your team’s workflow.
 Columns can be labeled To-do, Doing, Done or any sequence of steps that are specific to your process.

 A WIP is a “work in progress”.
 One of the most valuable aspects of an effective Kanban System is WIP limits.
 Why?
 Because every team has limited capacity.
 This often means tasks will accumulate, causing team members to multitask ineffectively or to neglect some of the tasks entirely.

-WIP limits ensure that only a predetermined number of tasks can be considered “In Progress” at any given time.
+In task management, WIP limits ensure that only a predetermined number of tasks can be considered “In Progress” at any given time.
 This helps the team focus only on the tasks they truly have the capacity to complete simultaneously.

 WIP limits are determined by assessing the capacity of your team.
 In a digital Kanban System, WIP limits can be enforced by rules that allow only a certain number of cards in the “Doing” space at once.
 If someone attempts to move an additional card to space once the WIP limit has been reached, a dialog box or other warning will alert the user to the WIP limit.
 Then that team member can help accomplish some of the backlogged tasks.